Artificial intelligence in hiring

-Artificial intelligence (AI) in hiring involves the use of technology to automate aspects of the hiring process.
+Artificial intelligence can be used to automate aspects of the job recruitment process.
 Advances in artificial intelligence, such as the advent of machine learning and the growth of big data, enable AI to be utilized to recruit, screen, and predict the success of applicants.
 Proponents of artificial intelligence in hiring claim it reduces bias, assists with finding qualified candidates, and frees up human resource workers' time for other tasks, while opponents worry that AI perpetuates inequalities in the workplace and will eliminate jobs.
+Despite the potential benefits, the ethical implications of AI in hiring remain a subject of debate, with concerns about algorithmic transparency, accountability, and the need for ongoing oversight to ensure fair and unbiased decision-making throughout the recruitment process.

 Background

-Artificial intelligence has been a fascination of researchers since the term was coined in the mid-1950s.
+Artificial intelligence has fascinated researchers since the term was coined in the mid-1950s.
 Researchers have identified four main forms of intelligence that AI would need to possess to truly replace humans in the workplace: mechanical, analytical, intuitive, and empathetic.
 Automation follows a predictable progression in which it will first be able to replace the mechanical tasks, then analytical tasks, then intuitive tasks, and finally empathy based tasks.
 However, full automation is not the only potential outcome of AI advancements.
 Humans may instead work alongside machines, enhancing the effectiveness of both.
 In the hiring context, this means that AI has already replaced many basic human resource tasks in recruitment and screening, while freeing up time for human resource workers to do other more creative tasks that can not yet be automated or do not make fiscal sense to automate.
 It also means that the type of jobs companies are recruiting and hiring form will continue to shift as the skillsets that are most valuable change.

 Human resources has been identified as one of the ten industries most affected by AI.
 It is increasingly common for companies to use AI to automate aspects of their hiring process.
 The hospitality, finance, and tech industries in particular have incorporated AI into their hiring processes to significant extents.

 Human resources is fundamentally an industry based around making predictions.
 Human resource specialists must predict which people would make quality candidates for a job, which marketing strategies would get those people to apply, which applicants would make the best employees, what kinds of compensation would get them to accept an offer, what is needed to retain an employee, which employees should be promoted, what a companies staffing needs, among others.
 AI is particularly adept at prediction because it can analyze huge amounts of data.
 This enables AI to make insights many humans would miss and find connections between seemingly unrelated data points.
 This provides value to a company and has made it advantageous to use AI to automate or augment many human resource tasks.